 You have to provide a number of things.
 You can start filling out the electronic form, even if you do not have all of it yet, and return to your partially completed form later.
 However, a complete submission of your application will in the end contain:

-- Video recordings, see below.
+- Audio and/or video recordings, see below.

 - Scans or legible photos of your student IDs, to prove you are (or were recently) enrolled as students